-You tell your friends you’re desperate for time off and they get it.
+You tell your friends you’re desperate for time off or sleep and they get it.
 They’re stuck in the same routine of getting stuff done that you are!

 We’re all stuck in the cycle of work, duties, routines and chores.
 All the Should’s, the I Must Do’s, the I’ll Feel Terrible If I Don’t…

-Your inner life, your growth, your expression of yourself, your joy, your holistic wellbeing – every part of you, needs to be nurtured.
+You’re not a robot, or a maid.
+Your inner life, your growth, your expression of yourself, your joy, your wellbeing – every part of you, needs to be nurtured.